zowe/sample-node-api/README.md

 This sample express app, has https enabled already.

-# Donwload and transfer project files
+# Download and transfer project files

 ### 1) Clone the repository, install node packages  and verify routes locally